kalgynirae/recipes/chicken_curry.md

 * 1/8 tsp salt

 Caramelize the shallots over medium-low heat, stirring often and deglazing the pan with water as necessary.
-This should take roughly 25 minutes (or 40 minutes for onion; see [The Food Lab's analysis][1] for details).
+This should take roughly 40 minutes (see [The Food Lab's analysis][1] for details).
 Set the caramelized shallots aside.

 ## Step 2: Prepare spices

 * 2.5 tsp fennel seeds
 * 1 tsp cumin seeds
 * 2 tsp coriander seeds
-* 1/2 tsp fenugreek seeds
+* 1/4 tsp fenugreek seeds

 Toast the seeds briefly and then grind into a powder.
 Set aside.

 * 1 tsp ground cloves
 * 1 tsp ground allspice
 * 1 tsp ground cinnamon
 * 1/4 tsp ground cardamom

+Mix these and then split the mixture into two batches.

 * 1 tsp turmeric
 * 1/2 tsp paprika
 * 1/4 tsp ground black pepper
 * 1/2 tsp cayenne powder (optional, spicy)
 * 3/4 tsp salt

-Measure these together and set aside.
+Add these to one of the batches of cloves, allspice, etc.  Also add the toasted and ground seeds to this batch.
+Set this aside for the next step.

+* 1/2 tsp dried fenugreek leaves, crumbled (or ground)

+Add these to the other batch of cloves, allspice, etc.  Set this aside for the very end of the recipe.

 * 1/2 tsp asafoetida
 * 1 tsp cumin seeds

-Measure these and set aside.
+Measure these and set aside for the next step.

 ## Step 3: Make curry